 Annie Parrish, Office Coordinator, joined NSSRH after almost six years of office management, event planning, customer service, and administrative support at two small mental health nonprofits.
 She coordinated an annual conference with 150+ attendees and led a volunteer movement of people going public with mental health stories and advocating for improved mental health policy.
 Before that, Annie provided technical support at Minnesota Public Radio for 12+ years, including developing an online help desk management system.
-A volunteer at the Minnesota AIDS Project, she processes donations and manages data and archives.
+As a volunteer at the Minnesota AIDS Project, she processed donations and managed data and archives.
 Annie has supported several friends facing unplanned pregnancy, and volunteered to support families in United Hospital’s surgery waiting room, and to collect information for the Wilder Foundation from people living in homeless shelters.
 She holds a BA in mathematics from the University of Minnesota.

 Annie is extremely excited about contributing her skills and energy to advancing one of her strongest human rights passions – reproductive justice for all.
 She also thinks the world of nurses.
 Outside of work, Annie loves poetry, dancing, BBC detective series, playing with her cats, decorating her old (1884) apartment in St. Paul, and sharing time with friends.